MKPadmavathi/Drug-Efficacy-Prediction-using-Natural-Language-Processing/README.md

 # Drug-Efficacy-Prediction-using-Natural-Language-Processing

-Completed this project as part of my Avance Data Science Project with United Network of Professionals (UNP).
+Completed this project as part of my Advance Data Science Project with United Network of Professionals (UNP).
 Key highlights:

 Studied and Analyzed the Drug efficacy Prediction dataset to applying Natural Language Processing Algorithm and present my insights.
 Performed various project stages linke data pre-processing,data representation,architecture selection and training and evolution to understand the data and compare the variables.